kedacore/keda-docs/content/docs/2.0/scalers/azure-service-bus.md

 **Parameter list:**

 - `messageCount` - Amount of active messages in your Azure Service Bus queue or topic to scale on.
-- `queueName` - Name of the Azure Service Bus queue to scale on. (optional)
+- `queueName` - Name of the Azure Service Bus queue to scale on.
+(Optional)
-- `topicName` - Name of the Azure Service Bus topic to scale on. (optional)
+- `topicName` - Name of the Azure Service Bus topic to scale on.
+(Optional)
-- `subscriptionName` - Name of the Azure Service Bus queue to scale on. (optional, required when `topicName` is specified)
+- `subscriptionName` - Name of the Azure Service Bus queue to scale on.
+(Optional*, Required when `topicName` is specified)
-- `namespace` - Name of the Azure Service Bus namespace that contains your queue or topic. (optional, required when pod identity is used)
+- `namespace` - Name of the Azure Service Bus namespace that contains your queue or topic.
+(Optional*, Required when pod identity is used)
-- `connectionFromEnv` - Name of the environment variable your deployment uses to get the connection string of the Azure Service Bus namespace. (optional, can use TriggerAuthentication as well)
+- `connectionFromEnv` - Name of the environment variable your deployment uses to get the connection string of the Azure Service Bus namespace.
+(Optional)

 > 💡 **NOTE:** Service Bus Shared Access Policy needs to be of type `Manage`.
 Manage access is required for KEDA to be able to get metrics from Service Bus.